-Spring is finally here, and after a long, cold winter, your lawn may not be looking so fresh.
-As the base for a great looking lawn is always spring maintenance, we’ve compiled a list of tips and tricks to help you keep your lawn looking as fresh and green as you want it:
+Spring is finally here and after a long, cold winter, your property may not be looking so fresh.
+Spring lawn care is the base for amazing curb appeal throughout the year, so we have compiled a list of tips and tricks to help you keep your lawn looking as fresh and green as you want it:

 Aeration works wonders:

-Your soil’s pH levels matter more than you think:
+Your soil’s pH levels matter more than you might think:

-As winter temperatures and melting snow tend to wash away nutrients and make the soil acidic, preventing proper growth.
-As your grass likes a less acidic soil, you might consider consulting with a professional to raise the pH balance.
-Many experts advocate the use of lime such as Dolomite, with others advocating for the new organic lime recently derived from crushed egg shells.
-Consult with a professional today to figure out what is best for your soil, and what products to use.
+Winter temperatures and melting snow tend to wash away nutrients and make the soil acidic, preventing proper growth.
+Your grass likes more alkaline soil, meaning you should consider consulting with a professional to raise your soil pH balance as part of your spring lawn care.
+Many experts advocate liming your lawn with products such as Dolomite, while others advocating for the new organic lime recently derived from crushed egg shells.
+The answer depends on your situation: what kind of grass you have, the pH balance of your soil, and other factors.
+You can contact us to consult with a professional today to figure out what is best for your soil, and what products to use.

 Remember to rake and de-thatch:

-While this process is not a necessity every year, it might be a good idea if your lawn feels particularly spongy when walked on.
-Power raking and dethatching are part of a regular lawn maintenance program and are usually offered by all lawn care professionals.
-Power raking and dethatching remove the excess build up of hatch and allow for a new green lawn to re-grow.
-In general, we do not recommend attempting this process yourself, as too vigorous raking or dethatching may seriously harm your lawn instead of removing the excess build up of dead materials.
+While this process is not a necessity every year, it might be a good idea if your lawn feels particularly spongy when you walk on it.
+Power raking and dethatching are part of regular spring lawn care and maintenance programs and are usually offered by all landscaping professionals.
+Power raking and dethatching removes the excess build up of hatch and allows for new green grass to re-grow.
+In general, we do not recommend attempting this process yourself, as too-vigorous raking or dethatching may seriously harm your lawn instead of removing the excess build up of dead materials.

-Putting down a layer of topsoil to act as a bed for fresh seed is a wayto prevent weed growth and patchiness in the grass.
-As this process can be done quite early in the spring, it’s best not to delay to allow the grass to grow unrestrained.
+Putting down a layer of topsoil to act as a bed for fresh seed is a way to prevent weed growth and patchiness in the grass.
+Likewise, planting new grass seeds into your existing lawn can help deal with patchiness and bald spots.
+As this process can be done quite early in the spring, it is best not to delay to allow the grass to grow unrestrained.

 While unappealing, moss is mostly beneficial:

-Forceful removal of moss might damage your lawn, and leaves you with the job of having to rake and reseed your lawn.
-To prevent moss growth, make your soil less acidic, aerate regularly and add sand to induce drainage.
-In addition, attempt to increase the amount of sunlight those troublesome patches of lawn get.
+Forceful removal of moss might damage your lawn and can leave you with the job of having to rake and reseed your yard.
+Instead, make your soil less acidic, aerate regularly, and add sand to induce drainage in order to prevent moss growth.
+In addition, if it is possible you can attempt to increase the amount of sunlight those troublesome patches of lawn get.

 Fertilizer is always a good investment:

 A regular dose of fertilizer ensures that your grass keeps growing healthy and strong.
 A good fertilizer for early in the year is a turf-starter, which contains a higher phosphorus content than others.
 A slow release fertilizer, on the other hand, will provide continuous nutrition in the spring months when you’re looking for healthy growth.
-Many lawn care companies will offer you advice on how best to fertilize your lawn, so call around and ask for tips if you are unwilling to hire professionals.
+The best answer for you depends on your situation, it is recommended that you consult with a professional before choosing one.